Claudia Raffelhüschen

-Claudia Raffelhüschen (born 1968 in Cologne) is a German economist and politician of the Free Democratic Party (FDP) who has been serving as a Member of the German Bundestag since 2021, representing the Freiburg district.
+Claudia Raffelhüschen (born 1968 in Cologne) is a German economist and politician of the Free Democratic Party (FDP) who served as a Member of the German Bundestag from 2021 to 2025, representing the Freiburg district.

 Political career

 Raffelhüschen took the seat of Christian Jung, who resigned his seat right after the 2021 federal election.

-In parliament, she has since been serving on the Finance Committee, the Budget Committee and the Audit Committee.
-On the Budget Committee, she is her parliamentary group’s rapporteur on the annual budget of the Federal Ministry for Economic Cooperation and Development.
+In parliament, Raffelhüschen served on the Finance Committee, the Budget Committee and the Audit Committee.
+On the Budget Committee, she was her parliamentary group’s rapporteur on the annual budget of the Federal Ministry for Economic Cooperation and Development.